The Diverse Learners Team

-I have worked for the last 26 years in a variety of roles, supporting students to access academic and vocational education – both in colleges and universities, and via distance learning (as an Open University graduate, I can empathise with the challenges and pressures of this method of learning).
-Having been identified as having Dyspraxia (sometimes referred to as Developmental Coordination Disorder), sensory processing disorder and ADD as an adult I understand how – for many students – education can become a negative experience if their needs aren’t addressed, and this is why I am passionate about making the learning experience as positive as possible.
+I have worked for the last 32 years in a variety of roles, supporting people to access academic and vocational education as well as in the workplace.
+Having been identified as having Dyspraxia (sometimes referred to as Developmental Coordination Disorder), sensory processing disorder and ADD as an adult I understand how – for many people – education and/or work can become a negative experience if their needs aren’t addressed, and this is why I am passionate about making the learning experience as positive as possible.
 I encourage students and clients to build on the strategies and techniques they know, and to develop new and different ones, giving them confidence to use their knowledge and skills in ways that work best for them.

-Over the last 26 years I have developed an extensive background in student support, in a wide variety of educational settings.
+Over the last 33 years I have developed an extensive background in student support, in a wide variety of educational settings.
 I have supported students (many with mental health issues) in managing their learning and feeling more in control of their studies.

 As a registered nurse, I have developed an empathetic approach to support, encouraging students to develop self-esteem and self-confidence, and manage their stress and anxiety through time-management and organisational strategies.

 Specialist one-to-one Study Skills and Strategy Support

 I have 17 years of experience working with higher education students who have either a specific learning difficulty, mental health issues or a disability.
 I am a quality assured member of the Association of Dyslexia Specialist in Higher Education and (like Kerry) also spent two years on their executive committee.
 My main area of expertise is with health and social care students, and I have supported students at all levels from undergraduates through to professional doctorates and PhDs.